Reviews

 Review: Green Gone Wrong

 In an effort to seek out solutions to some of the questions in my earlier essays, I read the nonfiction book titles Green Gone Wrong : Dispatches from the Front Lines of Eco-capitalism by Heather Rogers.
-In a time where the UN has put out a major call to combat the growing climate catastrophe, this… Continue reading Review: Green Gone Wrong
+In a time where the UN has put out a major call to combat the growing climate catastrophe, this Continue reading

 So You Want to Talk About Race

 So You Want to Talk about Race by Ijeoma Oluo I first heard about this book while it was being written.
 I follow Ijeoma Oluo’s Facebook Page and Twitter, and enjoy her witty analysis of current events, odd happenstance, and biting mic drops.
-Finding her voice was partly due to a friend I know who… Continue reading So You Want to Talk About Race
+Finding her voice was partly due to a friend I know who Continue reading

 A Wrinkle in Time

 When I was a child, I read Madeline L’Engle’s books to death.
 A Wrinkle in Time was one of my ultimate favorites, and I read it nearly as many times as I read A Ring of Endless Light (from her Austin series).
-There was this sense of magic despite the science nature of the Murray’s… Continue reading A Wrinkle in Time
+There was this sense of magic despite the science nature of the Murray’s Continue reading

 Review of The Fifth Season by N.K.
 Jemisen